History of the Philadelphia 76ers: 2011–12 season

-On July 13, 2011, Comcast-Spectacor reached an agreement to sell the 76ers to an investment group led by Apollo Global Management co-founder Joshua Harris.
-Harris' group paid $280 million for the franchise.
-The sale did not include any ownership stake in the Flyers or Comcast Sportsnet.
-The Sixers will continue to play their home games at the Wells Fargo Center for the foreseeable future.
-Rapper Will Smith (a Philadelphia native) and his wife Jada Pinkett Smith are notable minority owners.
-The new ownership group decided to retain Head Coach Doug Collins and President of Basketball Operations Rod Thorn.
-Ed Stefanski, who served as the team's General Manager since 2007, was relieved of his duties.
+On July 13, 2011, Comcast-Spectacor reached an agreement to sell the 76ers to an investment group led by Apollo Global Management co-founder Josh Harris for $280 million.
+Other initial members of the group included David Blitzer, Art Wrubel, Jason Levien, Adam Aron, Martin J. Geller, David B. Heller, James Lassiter, Marc J. Leder, Michael G. Rubin, Will Smith, Jada Pinkett Smith, and Erick Thohir.
+Harris decided to retain head coach Doug Collins and president of basketball operations Rod Thorn but fired Ed Stefanski, who served as general manager since 2007.

 The 2011–12 NBA season was delayed into December and the Sixers did not hold their home opener until January 6, 2012.
-The home opener marked the debut of an improved in-game presentation at the Wells Fargo Center.

 The Sixers had their best start since the 2000–01 season with a 20–9 record, battling for the Eastern Conference's best record and taking a firm division lead.
 The Sixers, however, finished the rest of the season 15–22, giving them a 35–31 record.
-Attributed to their lack of a true go-to scorer, the 76ers lost hold of the top-three seed and division championship that they held for most of the season, by going on the losing steak.
+The 76ers lost hold of the top-three seed and division championship that they held for most of the season, by going on the losing steak.
 Nevertheless, they clinched their fourth playoff berth in the last five years on the penultimate play date of the season.

 Philadelphia earned the eighth seed in the 2012 NBA playoffs, facing the 1st-seeded Chicago Bulls.
 Philadelphia improved from their struggles in the second half of the regular season, beating Chicago 4–2 to win their first series since 2003.
 This was the fifth time in NBA history that an eight seed has beaten one seed.
 They then faced their rival, the Boston Celtics, in the second round, and were eliminated 4–3.
 The Sixers once again faced criticism for their lack of a true scorer, as they were not able to keep pace with the Celtics' scoring.
 They were, however, given credit for winning the regular-season series against Boston and forcing the playoff series to seven games against the Celtics, who had won the last four division championships.